 It is worth noting that an asset category can have a typical life that is equal to either the maximum or minimum life.
 This fact is simply an indication that the majority of the units within a population will be operational for either the minimum or maximum number of years; i.e. the statistical data is skewed towards either the maximum or minimum values.
-This could also happen, for example, when assets are replaced for economic reasons to alleviate failure risk cost.

-A statistical analysis that estimates the percentage of assets/components whose useful lives are within the range defined by MIN UL and MAX UL is presented in Subsection E - 6 of this report.
+A statistical analysis to estimate the percentage of assets/components whose useful lives are within the range defined by MIN UL and MAX UL is presented in Subsection E - 6 of this report.

-The range in useful lives that are found in practice reflects differences in various factors described in the "Utilization Factors" subsection below.
+The range in useful lives reflects differences in various factors described in the "Utilization Factors" subsection below.